pycage/shellfish/doc/tutorial/ui-defered.md

 ### Repeating Elements

-The {@link html.Repeater Repeater} element spawns new elements from a template dynamically and places them in its parent container.
+The {@link core.Repeater Repeater} element spawns new elements from a template dynamically and places them in its parent container.

-The property `model` accepts a {@link html.ListModel ListModel} element, which is described in detail in {@tutorial ui-listmodel}, but for simplicity, the model may also be a plain number.
+The property `model` accepts a {@link core.ListModel ListModel} element, which is described in detail in {@tutorial ui-listmodel}, but for simplicity, the model may also be a plain number.